SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 - Various kinds of support or intervention
 - Production of educational or supporting documentation

+Note about preserving the line management relationships:

-Recognise that there may need to be a slight change in specific circumstances where an individual has somehow performed so poorly that disciplinary action seems likely.
-A person's line manager should ALWAYS be suportive of and an advocate for their subordinate.
-Therefore they may need to be excluded from certain activities (or included in others) to protect their relationship with the subordinate.
-(Yes, even if the line manager themselves is the one who has concerns about the performance.)
+- Recognise that there may need to be a slight change in specific circumstances where an individual has somehow performed so poorly that disciplinary action seems likely.
+- A person's line manager should ALWAYS be suportive of and an advocate for their subordinate.
+- Therefore they may need to be excluded from certain activities (or included in others) to protect their relationship with the subordinate.
+- (Yes, even if the line manager themselves is the one who has concerns about the performance.)

 ## 5. More Things to include in this Report